mkjmdski/.dotfiles/.hooks/README.md

 ## What do they do

 After each commit your vscode plugins are updated, so this repository contains your actuall set of plugins.
+Also snippets for git configuration are compiled to one file included in the global config.